tifuun/raidoc/doc/pages/coords-transforms.md

 - the Y axis goes from bottom to top
 - Positive angles go counterclockwise
 - Negative angles go clockwise
+- When talking about rectangles:
+    - "length" is the measure on the X axis
+    - "width" is the measure on the Y axis

 If you are a mathematician,
 this should make sense.